Feature Articles Examples and Samples For Students PDF

 Example Title: “A student from a poor background who became a university scholar”

 Focus: Tells the emotional story of a young man from a poor background and a small village who overcame poverty and challenges to study abroad.
-Finally, he became a scholar and became the pride of his village.
+Finally, he became a scholar and became the pride of his town.

 Purpose: To encourage and engage readers emotionally through personal storytelling.